uclaacm/hack-sprint-w20/session-1-basics-of-kotlin/README.md

 ### Member Functions
 Let's now add functions to this class.
-Whenever we instantiate an object of the class we will now be able to use this function on this object.
+Whenever we instantiate an object of the class we will be able to use this function on this object.

-Let's continue with out Idol example and add a function that allows our idol to sing.
+Let's continue with our Idol example and add a function that allows our Idol to sing.

 ```kotlin
 class Idol(val name: String, var age: Int) {